molgenis/molgenis-service-armadillo/README.md

 ![DataSHIELD overview](https://raw.githubusercontent.com/molgenis/molgenis-service-armadillo/master/docs/img/overview-datashield.png)

 # Armadillo installation
 Armadillo requires Java to run, Docker to access the DataSHIELD profiles, and OIDC for authentication (not needed for local tests).
 Below instructions how to run Armadillo directly from Java, as a Docker container, as a service on Ubuntu or from source code.
-Note that for production you should add a https proxy for essential security:
+Note that for production you should add a https proxy for essential security.
+And you might need to enable 'Docker socket' on your docker service.

 ### Run Armadillo using java commandline
 Software developers often run Armadillo as java jar file: